sizovs/sizovs.github.io/about.md

 ---

-I'm a certified Enterprise Architect (OCMEA), Certified Scrum Master, Certified Product Owner, Certified Project Management Professional (PMP), and an ICF certified coach.
-I also hold a degree in Computer Science (programming and software architecture).
+I'm a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.
+I also hold a CS degree in software engineering.
 But it doesn't really matter anyway.